nolanlem/Kuroscillators/README.md

 # Kuroscillators
-MAX MSP objects for audio and rhythmic synthesis using coupled oscillator networks
+MAX MSP objects for audio and rhythmic synthesis using coupled oscillator networks.

+NB: Original package was here: https://bitbucket.org/no_lem/kuroscillators/src/master/

 ## What are coupled oscillators?